 Presidential budgets are typically more comprehensive than congressional budgets -- all the more reason why the new administration should make the full budgetary impacts of repeal and replacement explicit.

 When the Congressional Budget Office (CBO) last scored full ACA repeal in 2015, it projected repeal would add between $137 billion and $353 billion to deficits over ten years, depending on economic feedback, with the amount growing after that.

 Accounting for replacement plans will be even more important than accounting for repeal.
 That is because there are more unknowns in the trade-offs and policy changes being contemplated.
 While the CBO was heavily involved in analyzing the policy choices debated during the ACA’s passage, the ideas being promoted by House and Senate Republicans for replacing it have not included enough detail for CBO to analyze their budgetary impact.
-At this point, there are even fewer details for the proposals from President Trump.
+At this point, there are even fewer details for the proposals from President-elect Trump.

 The fiscal implications of replacement, the potential disruptions to the health care system, and the effects on the health and financial well-being of millions of individuals around the country cannot be fully understood if a replacement proposal is not scored and accounted for properly and at the same time as repeal proposals.

 3. Will the budget propose additional measures for controlling health care costs?